-Truth of Bhangarh mysteries and haunted stories
+The truth of Bhangarh mysteries and haunted stories

 Many websites and travel blogs claim that Government does not allow visitors in the fort after dark because of paranormal activities but this is not the case.
-In fact, in all properties under the Archaeological Survey of India (ASI) the entry is prohibited after dark by law.
+In fact, in all properties under the Archaeological Survey of India (ASI), the entry is prohibited after dark by law.

 Yes, it is not allowed to enter Bhangarh Fort after dark.

-Though, they regularly visit the temples inside the fort in day time.
+Though, they regularly visit the temples inside the fort in the day time.
 Many daredevils have tried to enter the fort after dark.
 Some say they didn’t felt anything and some claim they were sure of paranormal activities in there.

-Although, the road to Fort entry gates is open 24 hours, the gates are locked by dusk.
+Although the road to Fort entry gates is open 24 hours, the gates are locked by dusk.
 Its surrounded by Aravali hills and Sariska Forest area which makes it more mysterious.

 On the south of the Fort is a monsoon river valley.
 Pandanus or Kewda trees are abundant in the valley.
 When the wind blows from the valley it picks up the Kewda fragrance and the entire fort is filled with the smell making it scarier.

-It is said that if someone stays in the fort in night he or she won’t return to this world normal.
+It is said that if someone stays in the fort in the night he or she won’t return to this world normal.

 Many ill incidents have been reported where people start behaving strangely, faint or just go numb in fear.
-Nonetheless the fort lures adventure seekers to its gates.
+Nonetheless, the fort lures adventure seekers to its gates.